 post = "/blog/:year-:month-:day-:title/"

-# If false, all of blog post will appear on front page (and in pagination)
+# If false, all contents of posts will appear on the front page and in pagination

 truncate = true

 # Author's name (appears in meta tags and under posts)

 # This text appears in site header under website title